Updated July 4, 2023

-- Protected: Access of data is permitted to members of the same class or derived classes.
+- Protected: Access to data is permitted to members of the same class or derived classes.

 The best use of encapsulation is done only when we use either private or protected.
-When using public we have to make sure that, we know its proper need in the code.
+When using public, we must ensure we know its proper need in the code.

 Here physics, chemistry, and biology are of the type double and are private variables.
-GetTotalMarks ( ) is a public method used to retrieve the total marks of all the three subjects.
+GetTotalMarks ( ) is a public method to retrieve the total marks of all three subjects.
 We can’t access each subject in another class because of its protection level.
-But we can access the method and can be used to retrieve the total marks by passing individual subject marks.
-We can set the marks of each subject by using the setter method, which we will look in the next example.
+But we can access the method to retrieve the total marks by passing individual subject marks.
+We can set the marks of each subject by using the setter method, which we will look at in the next example.

 Example of Encapsulation in C++ with Steps

-5) Declare the private variables physics, chemistry, and biology.
-This tells that we can’t access the variables outside this Student class.
+5. Declare the private variables physics, chemistry, and biology.
+This tells us we can’t access the variables outside this Student class.
 But we can access them locally and modify the value if needed.
-In order to modify the value, we can write a public setter function and access it in another class.
+We can write a public setter function and access it in another class to modify the value.

-6) Write a function called SetMarks, which will be used to set the values of the private variables.
-Since we can’t access the private variables physics, chemistry and biology outside the student class we need this function to set these values from the external class.
-This method will be public as we need to access it outside the class.
+6. Write a function called SetMarks, which will be used to set the values of the private variables.
+Since we can’t access the private variables physics, chemistry, and biology outside the student class, we need this function to set these values from the external class.
+This method will be public as we must access it outside the class.
 We need three parameters to get the values for each subject.
 Inside the function, we will set the value of the private variables.

-7) We need one more method to get the total marks from all the three subjects by adding the marks.
+7. We need one more method to get the total marks from all three subjects by adding the marks.
 This method is also public.
-Just call this method outside the class and we will get the sum of the marks of the three subjects.
+Just call this method outside the class, and we will get the sum of the marks for the three subjects.

-13) Now we will analyze how we got this output.
-Since we could not access the private variables, we wrote a Setter function which takes values from other class and modifies the variables.
-Getter function fetches the variables, adds them and sends the total marks of the student.
-Each time when we pass three different values to setter function, we can see that total marks we get will also varies accordingly.
+13. Now, we will analyze how we got this output.
+Since we could not access the private variables, we wrote a Setter function that takes values from other classes and modifies the variables.
+The getter function fetches the variables, adds them, and sends the total marks of the Student.
+When we pass three different values to the setter function, we can see that the total marks we get will also vary accordingly.

-This is a guide to the Encapsulation in C++.
-Here we discuss how to use encapsulation in C++ along with Example of Encapsulation in C++ with Steps.
+This is a guide to Encapsulation in C++.
+Here we discuss the basic concept, how to use encapsulation in C++, and an example of encapsulation in C++ with steps.
 You may also look at the following articles to learn more –